ilham-mmr/midtermstiw2044myshop/README.md

 ## Getting Started

-This project is a midterm assignment for class stiw2044
+This project is a midterm assignment for class stiw2044.
+This app is a simple CRUD app.

 ## Project Information